Practical engineering philosophy

 During review of the full product - the Rear Under Protection (RUPD) was put into question by reviewer.
 And they were correct.

 It took another 5 days to verify and solve the detected problems.
 Advanced simulations required - sequential damage accumulation, in aluminum beam (a car crash test!).
 And - Success.
-The heavy truck is now on the road, certified… it is safe and it works well :)
+The heavy truck is now on the road, certified… it is safe and it works very well :)

 Winch was tested.
 20t - holds.. all the angles, slider positions, attachment points, internal load distribution... verified.
 And corrected by Tomas Sabaliauskas (me).